Android Proxy Settings: How to Use a Proxy on Android

 Step 8.
 Test your proxies.

-Go to What Is My IP Address to see if your IP address and location have changed.
+Go to Show My IP to see if your IP address and location have changed.

 If you want to test the proxies in more detail, feel free to read our article on how to test proxies.

 That’s it!
-You’ve successfully set up a proxy server on your Android phone or tablet!
+You’ve successfully set up a proxy server on your Android device!

 Once you’ve configured the proxy server on your Android device, it will send all your connection requests through itself.
 There are a few caveats, though: